 The Time is Now to Get Onboard with a WMS and Warehouse Automation

 A warehouse management system can be thought of as the missing piece to the supply chain puzzle.
 It’s more important than ever to gain full transparency on every aspect of logistics operations as real-time warehouse analytics can be converted into business-bettering action.
-As WMSs automate many of the day-to-day warehouse activities, employees can spend more time on critical functions, and a warehouse can significantly expand its potential.
+As WMSs are an integral piece to automating many of the day-to-day warehouse activities, employees can spend more time on critical functions, and a warehouse can significantly expand its potential.